On behalf of our faculty, staff, and students, I would like to welcome you to the Department of Chemistry!

 — Professor John Snyder, Director of Undergraduate Studies

 Welcome to the Chemistry Department!
-My name is Lauren Jett and I’m the Undergraduate Program Coordinator for the Department of Chemistry.
-My role in the Department is to help you, whether you are declared Chemistry Majors, simply taking a few classes out of interest, or fulfilling your own Majors’ requirements, decide on what works best for you.
+My name is Julia Jesielowski, and I am the Undergraduate Program Coordinator for the Department of Chemistry.
+I am here to help you, whether you are declared Chemistry Majors, simply taking a few classes out of interest, or fulfilling your own Majors’ requirements.
 I meet with students for academic advising, and assign faculty advisors.
-I am a resource to help you navigate your way through the University.

 The Department offers some exciting programs that are open to interested undergraduates.
 Chemia, an undergraduate chemistry organization, is an affiliate of the American Chemical Society.
-This group’s focus is to highlight how interesting and exciting science and chemistry in particular can be.
+This group highlights how interesting and exciting science and chemistry in particular can be.
 They present experiments, organize company tours, and work to improve tutoring services in chemistry.

 Each spring, the Department sponsors the Undergraduate Research Symposium, where Chemistry seniors present the research they have been working on throughout their undergraduate careers.
 These students have been working in state-of-the-art research facilities using cutting edge techniques here on campus under the instruction of award winning faculty.